PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 In addition to its analytics product, Amplitude offers Amplitude Recommend, a personalization engine powered by machine learning.
 It allows teams to create custom experiences, such as product recommendations or priority ordering, based on machine learning predictions.
 This is a potentially powerful tool for large e-commerce businesses who are looking to create an Amazon-style shopping experience.

 Amplitude also uses machine learning to power it calls predictive analytics, which estimates future outcomes (e.g. future conversion rate) based on current and historical data.
-This is useful for performance forecasting, especially for marketing teams.
+This could be useful for performance forecasting, especially for marketing teams.

-PostHog lacks this kind of forecasting functionality, but it does have Correlation Analysis.
-Correlation analysis is part of PostHog's Funnels insight and shows you correlated events and properties based on the funnel, e.g. "people who converted were 27x more likely to this event".
-Read [how to build, analyze and optimize conversion funnels](/tutorials/funnels) for more information on this feature.

 ### Free up to 10 million events per month